 Making the initial choice to get clean from drug abuse is a difficult first step.
-However, when dealing with symptoms of withdrawal, the decision to remain clean can sometimes make an individual feel powerless against addiction.
-Withdrawal symptoms from alcohol and drugs can be mild to moderate or more intense.
-Anxiousness, irritability, shaking, vomiting, and insomnia are some common reactions to the body’s deprivation of a substance.
+However, dealing with withdrawal symptoms can sometimes make an individual feel powerless against addiction.
+Withdrawal symptoms from alcohol and drugs can vary in intensity, but most people will experience some form of withdrawal.
+Anxiety, irritability, shaking, vomiting and insomnia are some common reactions to the body’s deprivation of a substance.

 Alcohol Withdrawal Medications

 Those going through a withdrawal from alcohol may experience restlessness, insomnia or anxiety.
 Psychology Today reports that while most alcoholics do not need to undergo hospitalization for alcohol withdrawal, some medications can prove extremely helpful in managing withdrawal symptoms, including the following:1